 Galangal has a citrus like aroma, working extremely well with its relative, ginger.
 Unlike ginger (top left, in the picture above) though, galangal isn’t spicy, it’s in fact, a little sweet.

-In South East Asia and parts of Latin America, you can easily buy it fresh.
+In South East Asia, you can easily buy it fresh.
 Outside of these regions, if you can’t find it fresh, you should be able to get in in powdered or paste form or even in dried slice form, in Oriental shops.
-The whole fresh rhizome is very hard, and slicing it requires a sharp knife.
+The whole fresh rhizome is very hard, and slicing it requires a very sharp knife.

 The paste is most certainly good enough and saves you the hassle of chopping/grinding it, as fresh galangal is very tough.
 I always have a jar in the fridge.
 Of course when I can get hold of a lot of fresh galangal, I make a paste with a little bit of water, pour it into a sterilised jar, top with oil and keep it in the fridge for up to a month.